|Semester and Year||SP 2013|

 Blink.
 Sniff.
 Tickle.
 Eavesdrop.
 Slurp.
 We experience the world through our senses.
 To make sense of what we sense is to navigate between feeling and knowing, immediacy and otherness, idiosyncrasy and consensus.
 Whether deprivation or overload, sensory experience at once invites description and eludes understanding, challenging writers and scientists alike.
 This class explores the mechanics as well as the poetics of perception.
-Students develop individual research topics from a wide range of disciplines, such as literature, music, philosophy, neuroscience, art, and mysticism.
-Color, pain, noise, metaphor, synesthesia, umami, the sublime, phantom limbs, and "non-lethal" weaponry will be some phenomena we look into.
-Readings may include works by Marcel Proust, John Cage, Isadora Duncan, Vladimir Nabokov, Oliver Sacks, Emily Dickinson, Michael Pollan, Diane Ackerman, and others.
-Films and field trips will supplement the readings.
+Students develop individual research topics from diverse disciplines, such as literature, music, neuroscience, art, philosophy, and mysticism.
+Color, pain, synesthesia, umami, disgust, the sublime, phantom limbs, and "non-lethal" weaponry are some phenomena we look into.
+Readings may include works by Franz Kafka, Isadora Duncan, J.K.
+Huysmans, Gertrude Stein, Marcel Proust, Caroline Walker Bynum, Oliver Sacks, and Virginia Woolf.
+Films and excursions supplement the readings.

 First-Year Program: Research Seminars (FIRST-UG)